emlid/emlid-docs/docs/reach/common/tutorials/placing-the-base.md

 #### Post-Processed Kinematics
 With post processed kinematics technique you may determine base coordinates without real-time corrections with centimeter accuracy.
 You will need RINEX logs from the reference station in the area of 100km and the raw data log from the receiver.
-Process will take you about 15 minutes to calculate the position of your base station using [PPK tutorial from the docs.](../../tutorials/gps-post-processing)
+The process will take you about 15 minutes to calculate the position of your base station using [PPK tutorial from the docs.](../../tutorials/gps-post-processing)

 General steps: